 What’s up with Computer Security Crime?

-Examples of crimes made possible through the use of computers include:
+Examples of crimes made possible through the lack of computer security include:

 Most usually perpetrated by scammers or hackers to con victims into giving up passwords to credit or banking services.
-It often executed by so called 'keylogging' programs which record keystrokes and allow the perpetrator to make online purchases with stolen card details.
-A popular form of Identify theft is 'Phishing' where someone is tricked into surrendering personal information, credit card and account details etc. They're often easy to spot as not often well personalised.
+Typically, It often executes by so-called 'keylogging' programs which record keystrokes and allow the perpetrator to make online purchases with stolen card details.
+Here, a lack of computer security is to blame.
+A popular form of Identity theft is 'Phishing'.
+A criminal tricks someone into surrendering personal information, credit card and account details etc. They're often easy to spot as not often well-personalised.
+In this case, cybercriminals have conned us via the social cues.

 Cyberterrorism

-Opinion differs on what this is, though my definition is where computers, networks and the internet are used to harm the public in pursuit of personal, political or ideological goals.
-A well known example includes the Stuxnet worm which was thought to be designed to attack Iran's Bushehr nuclear reactor.
-Unlike traditional viruses, this worm normally propogates via a USB drive rather than public internet.
+Opinion differs on what this is, though my definition is where computers, networks and the internet harm the public in pursuit of personal, political or ideological goals.
+A well-known example includes the Stuxnet worm which was thought to be designed to attack Iran's Bushehr nuclear reactor.
+Unlike traditional viruses, this worm normally propagates via a USB drive rather than the public internet.
+An updated Anti-virus program contributes greatly to your computer security regarding different types of viruses.

 Colloquially referred to as '419 scams', as it refers to the section of Nigerian law related to fraud.
 If you've received an email offering to share vast wealth in exchange for an upfront fee to cover minor expenses, you've been a potential victim already.
 It's a form of confidence trick that according to a report cited in Wikipedia, led to a loss of £150m to the UK economy in 2006.
 The average victim lost £5,100!

 A very straightforward fraud.
-One example might be listing an item for sale on an auction website such as Ebay.
-The item may not even exist.
-Once payment is taken, no delivery is made.
+For example, someone might be listing an item for sale on an auction website such as eBay.
+But, the item may not even exist.
+Of course, you won't get any delivery once you send the payment and the criminal receives it.
 Another example could be using a stolen credit card to purchase items.

 Piracy

-Typically pirates look to break protection, then copy digital products such as films, music, computer applications, and make them available via file sharing networks.
-The music and film industries have fought back hard, leading to some high profile cases against file sharers.
+Typically, cyber pirates look to break protection, then copy digital products such as films, music, and computer applications.
+After the theft, they make the stolen files available via file-sharing networks.
+Naturally, the music and film industries have fought back hard, leading to some high profile cases against file sharers.

 Hacking

-Whilst classifed as a crime, hacking is not always malicious.
-A hacker first overcomes their victims computer security then takes control of their system.
+Whilst we classify it as a crime, hacking is not always malicious.
+For start, a hacker first overcomes their victims computer security then takes control of their system.
 Some do it purely for the challenge of finding loopholes.
 Others, to exploit the system for financial gain or to cause damage to the victim.

-In the next post, we'll be exploring how Cybercrime is changing and what measures are being taken to prevent it.
+In the next post, we'll explore how Cybercrime is changing and what measures individuals and the government are taking to prevent it.